HannahMontana-ALE/HannahMontana-ALE/README.md

 ## Offical long name: Hannah Montana Arch(btw) GNU/Linux Edition

 Using advanced modern technology (making PKGBUILDS from .deb packages), the beauty of KDE 4.2.2 can grace modern day Arch Linux!
-Compiling from source was basically impossible
+Compiling from source was basically impossible.
+Deb files were extracted by taking apt database files from ubuntu 9.04, importing into a modern instance of apt, and downloading all needed packages for "kubuntu-desktop."